-Upon enrollment, you can choose a PCP by selecting a PCP listed in the Provider Directory, or by obtaining assistance from Member Services.
+Upon enrollment, you can choose a PCP by selecting a PCP listed in the Provider Directory, or by obtaining assistance from Member Services (phone numbers are printed on the back cover of this booklet).
 The telephone number of your PCP office is printed on your Geisinger Gold membership card.